Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Equidistribution on tori associated to polynomials

 In what follows, we fix a square-free monic polynomial~\hbox{$f\in k[t]$} of degree~\hbox{$d\geq 2$}.
-We denote by~$B$ the étale $k$-algebra $B=k[t]/fk[t]$ of degree~$d$ over~$k$ (note that it depends on~$f$).
-We begin with a result of Katz~\cite{katz-characters}.
+We denote by~$B$ the (étale) $k$-algebra $B=k[t]/fk[t]$ of degree~$d$ over~$k$ (in spite of the notation, $B$ depends on~$f$), by~$Z$ the zero locus of~$f$, and by $\Aa^1_k[1/f]$ the complement of~$Z$ in the affine line over~$k$.